As an Amazon Associate I earn from qualifying purchases.

 - Carnival or Depression Glass

-If you’re curious about more eBay BOLOs that aren’t shoes or clothing, check out our latest eBook where we talk about over 100 items you can pick up from thrift stores and flip for profit!
-Check it out here!
+If you’re curious about more eBay BOLOs that aren’t shoes or clothing, check out our guide to thrift store items you can flip for profit!